 Ease of Use

-We were also a bit frustrated by the inverted outsole, in which rocks and grit would get stuck for days, making gentle clicking sounds with every step, till we pried them out with pliers or something else.
+We were also a bit frustrated by the inverted outsole, in which rocks and grit would get stuck for days, making gentle clicking sounds with every step, until we pried them out with pliers.

-There's a ½ inch of room forward and back, and very little play left and right for our size 12 D width fit.
+There's a ½ inch of room forward and back, and very little play left and right for our size 12 D width fit, so they probably measure in at a D width.
 And due to the snug fit in the ankle, even when you lift your foot, your feet are still touching the bottom of the boot (which is not the case for the flappier Baffin Enduro).
 That being said, there's not a lot of room in these boots for larger volume feet.

 These boots are a staple in Alaska, and we know a lot of fishermen (and fisherwomen) who love these boots for their nonslip traction in super wet conditions.
 And you can totally wear these around town and on errands.
 We did find that due to the heel height we didn't feel totally secure on rougher terrain, so we're not certain if we'd recommend them as highly if you're not going to spend lots of time on boats.
 And we wouldn't recommend the Legacy in cold conditions, or you'll get pretty chilly feet.

 At ~$135, these cost the same amount as the Bogs Ultra Classic High.
 For our landlubber uses, we think the Bogs are significantly better, but we don't even know what sort of conditions fishermen (and fisherwomen) are facing up on the Alaskan seas.
 We did read some reports that quality had fallen off in 2012 when manufacturing moved to China, but through all our testing we saw no evidence that these boots would wear out quickly.
-Our friends who have them all get at least two or three years of heavy use out of them (though they do occasionally have to be aquasealed in the heels, as they seem to rip through there after a lot of use).
+Our friends who have them all get at least two or three years of heavy use out of them (though they do occasionally have to be aqua-sealed in the heels, which rip through after a lot of use).

 From what we understand, XTRATUFs are the unofficial fishing footwear of Alaska, and as such, they're designed for a wholly different set of conditions than we were testing for.
 But, they're a good height and feature out-of-the-box comfort.
 Their traction worked surprisingly well on more surfaces than we expected, and our fashion consultants thought they looked good too!
 So as long as you're not looking for warmth or ease of use, these are a great option.